awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 ## Website<a name="web-access-url"></a>

-Open [WorkSpaces Web Access](https://clients.amazonworkspaces.com/webclient) to log on to your Windows WorkSpace through your web browser\.
+Open [WorkSpaces Web Access](https://clients.amazonworkspaces.com/webclient) to log on to your Windows or Ubuntu WorkSpace through your web browser\.

 ## Requirements<a name="web-access-requirements"></a>